francescocast89/Pagerank/README.md

 The Web is a graph, a set of nodes corresponds to the various pages and the hyperlinks are the arcs.

 We start from a random page then:
-* Randomly pick an outogoing link with probability λ
+* Randomly pick an outgoing link with probability λ
 * Randomly jump into a page with probability 1-λ

 The PageRank of page x Pr(x) is the probability of being on page x at a random moment in time.